 Is that enough to be going on with?

-The recipe, details of which are at the end of the post, is from the celebrity chef Jamie Oliver, who says …
+The recipe is from the celebrity chef Jamie Oliver, who says …

 Fruit smoothies make a really nutritious breakfast for kids and grown-ups alike … Kids will love to get involved with making these.